-The other UNESCO sites in Israel include Masada, Tel Aviv’s Bauhaus architecture, Acre’s Old City, the Baha’i gardens in Haifa and Western Galilee, Beit Guvrin National Park, the Nahal Mearot caves in the Carmel and the biblical tels or mounds of Megiddo, Be’er Sheva and Hatzor which were important points along the ancient incense route.
+The other UNESCO sites in Israel include Masada, Tel Aviv’s Bauhaus architecture, Acre’s Old City, the Baha’i Gardens in Haifa and Western Galilee, Beit Guvrin National Park, the Nahal Mearot caves in the Carmel and the biblical tels or mounds of Megiddo, Be’er Sheva and Hatzor which were important points along the ancient incense route.

 Tourists are often surprised that the sites of Jerusalem’s Old City are not listed UNESCO sites.
 The Church of the Holy Sepulchre, the Western Wall and the Dome of the Rock in particular seem obvious choices for UNESCO status.
-However due to ongoing discussions between Israel, Palestine and Jordan UNESCO has not yet decided how to categorize the sites and under which nation.
-Consultations are ongoing and a UNESCO mission to the Old City continues to evaluate the sites which all agree deserve the statues of UNESCO World Heritage Sites.
+However, due to ongoing discussions between Israel, Palestine and Jordan UNESCO has not yet decided how to categorize the sites and under which nation.
+Consultations are ongoing and a UNESCO mission to the Old City continues to evaluate the sites which all agree to deserve the status of UNESCO World Heritage Sites.

 Want to visit Beit She'arim National Park?
 Book our Mt.
 Tabor, Tsipori, Beit She’arim Private Tour.